-Dr. EPSTEIN: And if I can find a place to go to have a cup of coffee near it.
-That would be ideal.
+EPSTEIN: And if I can find a place to go to have a cup of coffee near there, that would be ideal.

 SILBERNER: His mission today and every day - making the point that climate change isn't just about melting ice and disappearing islands.
 Climate change is affecting people's health - heatstroke, allergies, starvation.
 In Mozambique, where he used to work as a physician...

-Dr. EPSTEIN: In year 2000, they were hit with six weeks of flooding, three cyclones, storm intensity we know as related to climate change.
+EPSTEIN: The year 2000, they were hit with six weeks of flooding, three cyclones; storm intensity we know is related to climate change.
 There were images of women giving birth to children in the trees.
 All right.
 I'll take a receipt.
 So here's the world headquarters of the United Nations.
 It's always thrilling to be here in front of the U.N.

 SILBERNER: Epstein grew up a few miles away from here in Greenwich Village.
 His dad was a doctor.
 His aunt, uncle and mother were politically active for liberal causes.

-Dr. EPSTEIN: Actually, my mother was a lover of the United Nations, and all through the '50s, would sat by the radio.
+EPSTEIN: Actually, my mother was a lover of the United Nations, and all through the '50s, we sat by the radio.
 And as each - mostly African nations became independent and joined the U.N., it was thrilling.

 SILBERNER: With a passion for social justice, he went to medical school.
 Then he went to Mozambique because they needed doctors there.
 When he came back, he settled in Massachusetts, treating the uninsured and the disadvantaged.
 He loved two things about being a doctor - taking care of patients and the ability of the body to heal itself.
 How, when the system goes off kilter, say an infection occurs, the body can often correct the problem.
 This fascination with self-correcting systems started him thinking about the Earth and its climate.

-Dr. EPSTEIN: I remember reading it in The New York Times.
+EPSTEIN: I remember reading it in the New York Times.
 And a light went off in my head.

 SILBERNER: The article described how when things heat up, algae in the oceans can release a chemical into the air that causes clouds to form.
 And that, in turn, shades and cools the ocean.